christianfosli/LabyrintSpill/src/view/howtoMake.md

 Mazes must be saved as text files, and must follow the following syntax:

+ First line: number of columns,
+ Second line: number of rows,
+ Third line: 'lights:on' or 'lights:off',
- They must start with number of columns, then number of rows on the line below, followed by characters 'making up' the maze.
+ followed by characters 'making up' the maze.
 	* '#'	wall
 	* ' '	floor